-Chen Man: China's 'Annie Leibovitz' is changing how the world sees China
+Chen Man: Is this China's Annie Leibovitz?

 Story highlights

-- Watch CNN Style's interview with Chen Man and her works in video
+- Watch CNN Style's interview with Chen Man and her works in the video above

 - Chen Man is China's leading fashion photographer